 ANTIC, one of the most famous Atari chips, was responsible for sending display information to the GTIA.

-The 6502 CPU running at 1.8Mhz.
-You can tell by all the lines running to it from the parallel bus port at the top.
+The 6502 CPU runs at 1.8Mhz, which is faster than the Apple II or Commodore 64.
+You can see all the lines running to it from the parallel bus port at the top.

 The Pot(entiometer) Keyboard IC or POKEY chip handles controllers, IO and sound.
 That is why you hear those beeping noises when loading files from cassette or disk.
-This chip was also used by many arcade games of the time.
+This chip was also used by many arcade games of the time and even in some Atari 7800 game cartridges.

 The OS ROMs are next, which are 16K.